JulianPasco/cosmic-nix/README.md

 └── cosmic-config/            # Synced COSMIC GUI settings
 ```

-> **Note**: `user-config.nix` is generated during installation and gitignored (contains personal info).
-Hardware files are overwritten with your actual hardware config during install.
+> **Note**: `user-config.nix` is overwritten during installation with your details (username, email, timezone).
+Hardware files are generated with your actual hardware config during install.

 ## Usage